grab/engineering-blog/_posts/2019-07-03-catwalk-serving-machine-learning-models-at-scale.md

 Benefits Gained from Catwalk
 ============================

-Catwalk has become the go-to, centralized system to serve machine learning models.
+Catwalk has become the go-to, centralised system to serve machine learning models.
 Data scientists are not required to take care of the serving infrastructure hence they can focus on what matters the most: come up with models to solve customer problems.
 They are only required to provide exported model files and estimation of expected traffic in order to prepare sufficient resources to run their model.
 In return, they are presented with an endpoint to make inference calls to their model, along with all necessary tools for monitoring and debugging.
 Updating the model version is self-service, and the model improvement cycle is much shorter than before.
 We used to count in days, we now count in minutes.

 Future Plans
 ============